 For the questions, I use something I can access quickly.
-You know that when you’re digging around looking for something special, the kids get antsy.
-If you’re playing this game as a time filler, the key is to get the game started as quickly as possible.
-One of my favorite resources is to use Boom Learning cards in FastPin mode.
-You can learn about using these digital task cards in this post.
-Other options would be to use task cards that you have handy, vocabulary words you’ve been studying, or just make up your own problems to write on the board.
-If you teach 3rd grade, Schoolhouse Diva has some STAAR prep task cards that are amazing!
-I use these all the time when preparing for state testing.
+You know that when you're digging around looking for something special, the kids get antsy.
+If you're playing this game as a time filler, the key is to get the game started as quickly as possible.
+One of my favorite resources to use is Boom Cards in FastPin mode.
+Other options would be to use task cards that you have handy, vocabulary words you've been studying, or just make up your own problems to write on the board.
+I like to sneak in test prep questions to help my students become more comfortable with these types of problems.

 I don't do anything fancy or cute when it comes to teams and scoring.
 I make an effort to get the game started as quickly as possible.
 We usually play girls against boys and I keep score by putting tally marks on my dry erase board.
 As an alternative, you can have the students keep the score at their desks.

 There are different variations of this game out there.
 This is what it looks like in my room.

 - First, I show the class a problem and everyone works it.
 This is non-negotiable – it doesn't matter to me whose turn it is.

 - I call on a student from the first team to share the answer.
 There are usually plenty of volunteers.
 I try to play enough rounds that everyone has a chance to answer, but I don't put pressure on anyone to answer.
 Some kids just don't like shooting baskets in front of the class.
 No biggie.